aysucengiz/CENG795/blogs/blogblogblogblog.md

 To be honest I fixed it by trial and error and didn't really get what was wrong in the initial one at first.
 Apparently it is about the negative values.
 When I take the modulo, the result stays negative if the initial value is negative.
 This of course leads to more "false"s when I check for `== 1`.

+(It is very cruel to  put checkerboard as an image texture in simpler scenes and fooling me into thinking the noise version worked on the first try.)

 Also I would like to note that I am using the global vertex here instead of localizing it or using the texel.

 With VeachAjar I realized the existence of normalizer aspect.
 Before that, I was dividing by 255 regardless of any input.